Get Tech Tips

 You have to loosen the coil before you can move it.
-There are a few screws that connect the coil to the unit.
-(These are typically on the opposite side of the blower wheel’s set screw.
-In our pictures, the set screw was towards the right side of the unit.
+A few screws connect the coil to the unit, typically on the opposite side of the blower wheel’s set screw.
+(In our pictures, the set screw was towards the right side of the unit.
 The screws that connect the coil to the unit were on the left side, just above the man’s hand in the picture.)
 Remove the screws with a Phillips-head screwdriver.

 9. Clean the blower wheel outside

 Most of the time, a simple garden hose will suffice for cleaning the blower wheel.

 When you need to use a proper cleaner, we recommend Refrigeration Technologies Viper cleaning products.
 We like the Viper EVAP+ evaporator coil cleaner because it’s quite strong and deodorizes the blower wheel nicely.

 Be mindful of where you clean the blower wheel.
 You don’t want to wash the grime all over a customer’s freshly pressure-washed driveway or near their prized flower garden.
 Wash the blower wheel in a place where the debris won’t be an eyesore.

 Let the wheel completely dry before you attempt to reassemble anything.